michalmuskala/phoenix_etag/README.md

 etag value and/or last modified value for the current resource.

-Additional helper `PhoenixETag.schema_etag/1` is provided for generating etag values of of a single or multiple schema structs.
+Additional helper `PhoenixETag.schema_etag/1` is provided for generating etag values of a single or multiple schema structs.

 ```elixir
 # controller